Stem Cell Transplant for Multiple Myeloma and bone cancer

 About Multiple Myeloma

 These plasma cells are considered abnormal for patients with multiple myeloma and have grown out of control.
-Such uncontrolled growth leads to various symptoms, including bone pain, osteoarthritis, fractures, and diminishing amounts of healthy blood cells (white blood cells and red blood cells).
-These newly developed cancer cells also start producing large amounts of proteins, that can cause kidney damage resulting in renal failure [1].
+Such uncontrolled growth leads to various symptoms, including bone pain, osteoarthritis, fractures, and a decrease in healthy blood cells (white and red blood cells).
+These newly developed cancer cells also start producing large quantities of proteins that can cause kidney damage, resulting in renal failure [1].

-The treatment options for patients with myeloma & multiple myeloma have become much more effective thanks to recent advances in stem cell therapy, immunomodulation medications, and much better supportive care, which have led to much-improved survival rates over the past ten years.
-Traditionally the primary options for treatment included targeted (non-chemotherapy) medications that target cancer cells, corticosteroid infusions, standard chemotherapy, and modified bone marrow stem cell transplants [2].
+The treatment options for patients with myeloma & multiple myeloma have become much more effective thanks to recent advances in stem cell therapy, immunomodulation medications, and improved supportive care, leading to much-improved survival rates over the past ten years.
+Traditionally, the primary options for treatment included targeted (non-chemotherapy) medications that target cancer cells, corticosteroid infusions, standard chemotherapy, and modified bone marrow stem cell transplants [2].

 Care for your Cancer During Covid-19